KHEngineering/RoboRio/faq/roborio.md

 ---

 ##How do I connect to the Internet using the RoboRio

+When the RoboRio ships from the factory, the default settings for the RoboRio ethernet port is DHCP.
+So if you plug the roborio into a network switch which has internet access and a DHCP server (like a router), then the RoboRio will automatically connect to the internet.

-Assuming you are connected to a network that has an internet connection, you need to set the default gateway and DNS server on the RoboRio.
+If you choose to set a static IP on the RoboRio and sssuming you are connected to a network that has an internet connection, you need to set the default gateway and DNS server on the RoboRio manually (in addition to the IP address).
 Use your browser to connect to the RoboRio webserver and click on login using `admin` as the user name, and leave the password blank.
 Select the Network interfaces Icon, and under eth0 modify the default gateway and provide a DNS server.
 Here is a pic of what our setting look like:

 <img src="../../Images/internetsettings.png">

 As long as the default gateway leads to the internet and the DNS server is active you will have internet access on the RoboRio.
-You can test by connecting to the RoboRio via ssh and running this command in the terminal
+You can test your internet connection by connecting to the RoboRio via ssh and running this command in the terminal

 `wget www.google.com`